zaarab001/csc413project/README.md

 https://github.com/zaarab001/csc413project

-This is a proposed static website, so therefore the project will be hosted on github page.
+This is a proposed dynamic website, therefore the project can not be hosted on github page.